Maksim2498/mc-commands/README.md

 ### Real Plugin:

-For a complete real example you can see [this plugin](https://github.com/Maksim2498/mc-cpspeed).
+For a complete world-real example you can see [this plugin](https://github.com/Maksim2498/mc-cpspeed).

 ## Documentation